I-1-2-5.Representative's Fees Not Subject to Authorization

 EXCEPTION:

-copies of the fee request submitted to the court; and
+Copies of the fee request submitted to the court; and

-E. Entitlement Only to Hospital Insurance Benefits Under Sections 226(b)(2)(C), 226(e), and 226A of the Social Security Act
+E. Entitlement to Hospital Insurance Benefits Only Under Sections 226(b)(2)(C), 226(e), and 226A of the Social Security Act

 The fee agreement process cannot be used for fee authorization in cases where the claimant is entitled only to hospital insurance benefits and not cash benefits because there are no “past-due benefits” from which to calculate a representative's fee.
-A successful appeal of a claim for entitlement to hospital insurance benefits results only in a decision to enroll the claimant in the hospital insurance program without paying a premium, also known as “Medicare Part A.”
+A successful appeal of a claim for entitlement to hospital insurance benefits results only in a decision to enroll the claimant in the hospital insurance program without paying a premium, also known as “Medicare Part A.” In this situation, the representative may file a fee petition.